AmberJohnsonPurdueGlobal/gradebook_lists/README.md

 .remove()
 .append()

-and using index inserts such as:
+and using indexing such as:
 ([][]) for locating objects within the list
 ([-1][-1]) always resulting in the last item of the latest list